-response sent to Mexico gave a fairly accurate description of agencies gave the description that had mistakenly been connected to Oswald by the 10/9 cable from Mexico City.(579) Ms. Egerter testified that she could not explain why the description discrepancies occurred.(580) When Ms. Scaleti was asked why this occurred she first responded that there was a rule that prevented the Agency from disseminating any information obtained from a third agency of the government.(581) Hence, the accurate description of Oswald which was from information furnished to the Agency by the State Department could not be included in the dissemination.(582) It was pointed out to Ms. Scaleti that the information in the second paragraph of the teletype was from the State Department sources and that the Mexico City Station had been instructed to disseminate the description locally which she claimed could not be disseminated due to a third agency rule.
+agencies gave the description that had mistakenly been connected to Oswald by the 0/9 cable from Mexico City.
+579/ Ms. Egerter testified that the could not explain why the description discrepancies occurred.
+580/ When Ms. Scaleti was asked why this occurred she first responded talit there was a rule that prevented the Agency from disseminating any information obtained from a third agency of the government.
+581/ Hence, the accurate desdiprition of Oswald which was from information furnished to the Agency by the State Department could not be included in the dissemination, 582/ It was pointed out to Ms. Scaleti that the information in the second paragraph of the teletype was from the State Department sources and that the Mexico City Station had been instructed to disseminate the description locally which she claimed could not be disseminated due to a third agency rule.
 She was asked the question again and the following exchange occurred: